 Leaves swirl and green light glows within the Library of the Norn as Keen steps out of the Feywild and back onto the Material Plane, now fully recovered after dining on wight flesh.
 The group tries to explain to him that they were searching for a weapon, but they are interrupted by Briv.
-The dwarf shouts from across the room that he found a pack of trading cards.
+The half-orc shouts from across the room that he found a pack of trading cards.
 Alyndra goes to him and asks to examine the box of cards—and identifies this deck as the infamous Deck of Many Things.
 She notes that, a very long time ago, they were tasked with recovering one of the cards from this deck.
 The one card found outside the deck, Ruin, matches the card they used in that initial mission.
 Briv takes the deck back though everyone cautions him not to pull any cards.

 Alyndra casts detect magic as she scours the ruins, and her magic directs her to a talisman resting on the ground.
 She inspects it, and learns that this devil-faced amulet is an abhorrent Talisman of the Sphere, an item that can control a sphere of annihilation.
 She looks up at the magical ceiling above her, and sees runes highlighting pictographs that show four panels: a world with one sun, a world with two suns, a world with the original sun destroyed and the new pale sun alone, and a horrible, shimmering black sphere cracking between two hands.